News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 YourLocalCinema has helped the BFI, UKCA and others to round up attendees and focus group participants for full-house film industry events to address both the fiscal and technical challenges of cinema access 'adaptive aids', such as caption glasses, separate displays and smartphones.

 YourLocalCinema has many 'satisfied customers' - Each year BFI requests a YourLocalCinema.com user survey.
-In 2019 1,000 cinema-goers were surveyed.
+In 2022 1,000 cinema-goers were surveyed.
 Feedback: Most users reported that they were very satisfied with YourLocalCinema's service.
-More people clicked 5 out of 5 than any other figure (40%).
-The average 'star rating' was 3.8 out of 5.
-41% said they attended a captioned cinema screening they saw listed on the YLC website during the past month.
+More people clicked 5 out of 5 than any other figure.

 YourLocalCinema helps cinemas make money.
 The Independent Cinema Office report 'Developing Deaf Audiences in Your Cinema' states YourLocalCinema as the most commonly-cited source of information for deaf audiences to find out about subtitled/captioned screenings.
 A number of respondents cited YourLocalCinema.com as the most reliable resource for finding captioned screenings rather than the websites of cinemas.